Canale 5: 1980s

-Between September and December 1981, the average daily audience was 1,400,000, equal to 10% of the total, while in 1983 the percentage rose to 13%.
-The advertising turnover was 110 billion, equal to 20% of the total.
-From 1982, after Loretta Goggi and Mike Bongiorno, many other Italian television personalities from RAI signed a contract with Fininvest such as Corrado, who led to the debuts of morning quiz show Il Pranzo è Servito, which occupied the noon time slot, and the variety show Attenti a noi due, presented by couple Sandra Mondaini and Raimondo Vianello.
-In 1982, the Speciale Canale 5 - News segment changed its name to Canale 5 News and began to be broadcast in the late evening time slot.
-In 1983, the evening television audience amounted to over 8 million, equal to almost 30% of the total; in 1984, according to the ISTEL survey, they exceeded 9 million, equal to 33%.

-Among the successes of the period were the television series Dallas and miniseries The Thorn Birds, both with 15 million viewers, and the afternoon schedule was filled with American series and soap operas while the morning schedule with quizzes and game shows such as Encore, hosted by Mike Bongiorno.
+Between September and December 1981, the average daily audience was 1,400,000, equal to about 10% of the total audience.
+In 1983, the percentage rose to 13%.

+In 1982, in the footsteps of Loretta Goggi and Mike Bongiorno, many other Italian television personalities from RAI signed a contract with Canale 5.
+Among them were Corrado Mantoni, who presented the new morning quiz show Il Pranzo è Servito, and the couple Sandra Mondaini and Raimondo Vianello, who presented the variety show Attenti a noi due.

+In 1982, the Speciale Canale 5 - News segment changed its name to Canale 5 News and began to broadcast in the late evening.
+In 1983, the evening television audience amounted to over 8 million, equal to almost 30% of the total; in 1984, according to the ISTEL survey, it exceeded 9 million, equal to 33%.
+Among the successes of the period were the television series Dallas and miniseries The Thorn Birds, both attracting 15 million viewers each.

-In 1982, Fininvest bought Italia 1 from Edilio Rusconi and made it its second network.
-Later, in 1984, it also took over Rete 4 from Mondadori; following this, some programmes first seen on Rete 4 moved to Canale 5, such as The Maurizio Costanzo Show, which would be broadcast for over twenty years, and Nonsolomoda.
+In 1982, Fininvest bought Italia 1 from Edilio Rusconi.
+Later, in 1984, it also took over former competitor Rete 4.
+Following this acquisition, some programmes first seen on Rete 4 moved to Canale 5, such as The Maurizio Costanzo Show, which would go on to be broadcast for over twenty years, and Nonsolomoda.

-In October 1984, the National Independent Radio Association filed a complaint against Fininvest which, in fact violated the law on the radio and television monopoly; subsequently, the group's three networks were shut down in the Lazio, Abruzzo and Piedmont regions, but the First Craxi government intervened, issuing a decree-law later known as the Berlusconi Decree (which legalized national broadcasting over the air, including by private radio and television broadcasters), and repealed the RAI monopoly law.
-A few days before the blackout, Canale 5 began to offer a schedule based on information, with new programmes hosted by Arrigo Levi, Guglielmo Zucconi, Giorgio Bocca and Peter Nichols.
-Due to the blackout, the debut of all these broadcasts took place in December that year.
+In October 1984, the National Independent Radio Association filed a complaint against Fininvest, claiming that it had violated the RAI monopoly law.
+As a result, the group's three networks, including Canale 5, were shut down in the Lazio, Abruzzo and Piedmont regions.
+However, the Craxi government intervened, issuing a decree later known as the Berlusconi Decree, which repealed the RAI monopoly law.
+In December 1984, following the blackout, new information-based programmes hosted by Arrigo Levi, Guglielmo Zucconi, Giorgio Bocca and Peter Nichols debuted.

-In 1985, programmes such as Buona Domenica and Forum first aired, which would become the longest-running programmes on the Mediaset networks.
+In 1985, the two longest-running programmes on the Mediaset network, Buona Domenica and Forum, started airing.

-In 1987, Canale 5 achieved a historic record: the prime-time premiere of the film The Woman in Red on 14 January, was followed by almost 13 million viewers, reaching over 48% share.
-Also in 1987, Caffelatte first aired, airing cartoons, which would then move to Italia 1 the following year.
+On 14 January 1987, Canale 5 achieved a historic record, with the prime-time premiere of the film The Woman in Red reaching nearly 13 million viewers, or about 48% of the total audience share.